vydra/climate_house/README.md

 External fire-suppression system.

-Non-flammable roof, walls, and windows.
+Non-flammable/fire resistant roof, walls, and windows.

 Solar with battery for 24/7 electricity.